jerickjoe111/launch-school/JS230/03_XHR_requests.md

 Every request sent to a _different origin_ (different scheme, different host, or different path), relative to the URL from which the request is sent, is considered a _cross-origin request_.
 The cross-domain request is the most important of the three possible cross-origin requests;

-When almost any cross-origin resource request from APIs is restricted by this policy, there are interactions from different origins that are not restricted: for example, linking, redirections, form submissions, or embedding of external resources (like videos).
-However, this policy includes a Cross-origin Resource Sharing or CORS, a W3C specification that allows for certain specified allowed cross-origin resource request with the help of some special HTTP headers.
+While almost any cross-origin resource request from APIs is restricted by this policy, there are interactions from different origins that are not restricted: for example, linking, redirections, form submissions, or embedding of external resources (like videos).
+However, this policy also includes a Cross-origin Resource Sharing or CORS, a W3C specification that allows for certain specified allowed cross-origin resource requests thanks to some special HTTP headers.
 This is specially important for the interaction of different web APIs.

 ### CORS